Sales Taxes for Food Takeout and Third-Party Delivery Services: Key Issues for Registration, Reporting, Compliance

 Recording of a 110-minute CPE webinar with Q&A

-This course will provide tax professionals guidance on sales tax issues for food takeout and third-party delivery services.
-The panel will discuss sales tax collection laws and their application to restaurants who use third-party delivery service providers such as GrubHub, Uber Eats, and DoorDash.
-The panel will also discuss key issues in collecting and remitting sales tax as a marketplace facilitator, the taxability of what the restaurant is selling, and methods to maintain compliance.
+This course will guide tax professionals on sales tax issues for food takeout and third-party delivery services.
+The panel will discuss sales tax collection laws and their application to restaurants that use third-party delivery service providers such as GrubHub, Uber Eats, and DoorDash.
+The panel will also discuss critical issues in collecting and remitting sales tax as a marketplace facilitator, the taxability of what the restaurant sells, and methods to maintain compliance.

 - Sales tax concepts applicable to food delivery and takeout

 - Compliance; collection, remittance, and documentation